avaneev/prvhash/README.md

 ## Entropy PRNG ##

-32-bit PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): the 32-bit hash value can be used as a pseudo-random number, spliced into 4 output bytes each round: this was tested to work well when 8-bit true entropy injections are done inbetween 4 to 1024 generated random bytes (delay is also obtained via entropy source).
-An example generator is implemented in the `prvrng.h` file: simply call the `prvrng_test()` function.
+64-bit PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): the 64-bit hash value can be used as a pseudo-random number, spliced into 8 output bytes each round: this was tested to work well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay is also obtained via entropy source).
+An example generator is implemented in the `prvrng.h` file: simply call the `prvrng_test64()` function.
+The `prvrng_test32()` implements the same technique, but with 32-bit hashes, for comparison purposes.

 ## Other ##